penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/xml-sitemap-feed/readme.txt

 The rules of the Google News game are that you do not feed the monster any stale food.
 Older than 2 days is bad.
 You need to whip up some fresh chow ;)

-= Can I manipulate values for priority and changefreq? =
+= Can I manipulate values for Priority and Changefreq? =

-Yes.
-You can find default settings for priority, changefreq and lastmod on **Settings > Reading**.
+You can find default settings for Priority on **Settings > Reading**.
 A fixed priority can be set on a post by post basis too.

+Changefreq has been dropped since version 4.9 because it is no longer taken into account by Google.

 = Do I need to submit the sitemap to search engines? =